ajitgoel/CommonMembership/README.md

 		- [x] ~~use verify email template when sending emails.~~
 		- [ ] When the user registers, he should be logged in. to do this, the server side code needs to be broken down into 2 parts and each part needs to be called from the client one after another.
 		- [x] ~~Show successmessage, failuremessage in common alert components~~
+		- [ ] if there is a failure sending an email, then perhaps a different error message needs to be shown.
 	- [ ] c.
 Verify Email
 		- [ ] when user clicks on verify email link, it should verify token, login user and navigate user to dashboard screen.
 		- [ ] Create screen with all domains for user, so he can select domain that he needs to navigate to.